Although he is undoubtedly one of the most important and influential figures in American history,

-No matter what color you are, talking about race with your children can be a difficult and daunting task.
-Kids are naturally loving and inclusive, so it's not easy for them to grasp the concept of segregation and prejudice.
-But as hard as it is, teaching your children to stand up for equality and dignity for all humans is what will make them better people, and in turn, will make the world a better place.
+Talking about race with your children can be a difficult and daunting task no matter what the color of your skin is.
+Since kids tend to be naturally loving and inclusive, it can sometimes be difficult for them to grasp the concept of segregation and prejudice, especially when such discrimination is racially motivated.
+But as hard as it is, teaching your children to stand up for the equality and dignity of all humans will make them better people, and in turn, will help to make the world a better place.

-To get the conversation started, you can look to storytelling, particularly through movies, because it's a great way to add depth and dimension to the discussion and it can give your child some emotional perspective into the struggles people face.
-In honor of his legacy, here are some impactful, family-friendly films about Dr. Martin Luther King Jr. and the civil rights movement he inspired that you can watch with your kids right now.
+To get the conversation started, you can look to storytelling.
+Movies are a particularly great way to add depth and dimension to your family’s discussion as they can give your child some emotional perspective into the struggles people face.
+In honor of his legacy, here are some impactful, family-friendly films about Dr. Martin Luther King Jr. and the civil rights movement that he launched, which you can watch with your kids right now.

-If you want to teach your kids that they too can make a difference, there’s no better example than Ruby Bridges, and you can get the conversation started by watching
+If you want to teach your kids that they too can make a difference, there’s no better example than Ruby Bridges, a young Black girl who became a symbol in the civil rights movement when she was just 6 years old.
+Get the conversation started by watching

-Disney’s Ruby Bridges.
-The movie tells the true story of the 6-year-old girl who bravely integrated New Orleans public schools in 1960, despite the harassment she faced walking into school everyday.
+Disney’s Ruby Bridges together as a family.
+The movie tells the true story of how 6-year-old Ruby bravely helped to integrate New Orleans public schools in 1960.
+Despite facing harassment, blatant racism, and even threats of violence from white parents and students, Ruby walked into school every day.
 Her story is one about courage, bravery, and above all, the importance of taking a stand for what you believe is right.
-Disney’s and Ruby Bridges is available on Amazon Video YouTube.
+Watch Ruby Bridges , rated PG, on Disney+ or rent the film on Amazon Prime .
 Selma, Lord, Selma

 The Amazon Prime Original movie